umgaddafi/Wifi-Pass-Revealer/README.md

 # Wifi Password Revealer App

-This is a simple application use to cracke and reveals wifi password.
+This is a simple application use to crack and reveals wifi password.

 ## 📥 Download